 Public Access to Government Records

 Members of the public are hereby advised that the provisions of the New Jersey Public Records Act, N.J.S.A.
-47:1A-1, et. seq., allow for public access to government records with several exceptions listed below.
+47:1A-1 to -13, allow for public access to government records with several exceptions listed below.

-Members of the public who are requesting copies of records must complete the
+Members of the public who are requesting copies of records must submit their request in writing.
+To submit your request, please use this online Morris County Prosecutor’s Office OPRA Request Form.

 Morristown, NJ 07963-0900